MatrixAINetwork/MATRIX_Diary/Digests/JUNE/29th/README.md

 ##### Profits and network expansion

 To create unique high value projects which shall contribute to the kittoken owners' earning worth 3 to 5% annually.To expand the network of users by branding and aggressive promotion

+#### Features of KitToken

+- Secure and definite environment
+- Connects merchants and individuals
+- Low fees,fast and reliable transactions
+- Sharing of profit among holders
+- Strong asset backed business activities
+- Self-governing technology and global remittance

+#### Motivations of Kittoken

+##### Present Condition of Cash
+Cash remains the dominant force in any economy.It will have a change at all times.
+And this is what which paved way for the existence of an updates and new version of payment method the kitpay method.
+##### Necessity of KitPay
+In future Kitpay technology can allow better development of financial transactions to meet he demand for new currencies.
+It enables faster and quicker as well as safer means of making payments.
+##### Crypto Regulations
+Convergence to digital currency  disruptive era is accepted by regional Asian Countries where most countries are developing regulatory guidelines for utilizing cryptocurrency as a mode of payment.

+#### Token Information

+- Token name     : KitToken

+- Symbol              : KIT

+- Decimal             : 18

+- Cost per token : $0.05

+- Total Supply          : 8 Billion

+- For Reserve           : 2.5 Billion

+- For sale                  : 3.5 Billion

+- Airdrop+Bonuses : 2 Billion

+- Contract Address :
+0x080eB7238031F97Ff011e273D6CaD5ad0c2dE532

+#### ICO and Pre-sale information

+Early Bird sale event

+20th to 25th July (Bonus 70%)

+26th to 31st July(Bonus 50%)

+ICO sale

+1st phase -August 1st to 10th (Bonus 30%)

+2nd phase-August 11th to 20th (Bonus 20%)

+To participate in ICO please visit https://kittoken.net